avid-technology/ui-toolkit-trello-example/README.md

 Run in the project root:

     npm install
-    npm run build
     npm start

 ## WARNING
 To run these examples you will need a running MediaCentral Cloud UX server running.
-Connection settings can be changed in [src/package.json](src/package.json)
+Connection settings can be changed in [src/project.act](src/project.act)